-I’d like to address a subject that is often brought up by dog trainers and dog handlers: “How does the dog perform without the collar on?
+I’d like to address a subject that is often brought up by trainers and handlers: “How does the dog perform without the collar on?
 Many people are under the mistaken belief that it’s the collar that makes the dog perform (or fail to perform).
-Another misunderstanding that we often hear is, “My dog knows when the collar is on, and when it’s not.”
+Another misunderstanding that we often hear is, “My dog knows when the collar is on, and when it’s not.
 Let’s explore some of these thoughts.

 I prefer to make a leash analogy, so that the many people who are familiar with a leash can better understand.
 First and foremost, I’d like to say that there are many types of e-collar trainers that use many different approaches to dog training.
 This fact alone makes it virtually impossible for people to say things like, “The collar causes this or that.